bagusprmjaya/bagusprmjaya/README.md

 ## Hello there!

-I'm [Bagus Pramajaya](https://www.baguspramajaya.com), — a front-end developer who loves working with Javascript Welcome to my GitHub!
+I'm [Bagus Pramajaya](https://www.baguspramajaya.com), — a front-end developer who loves working with Javascript.
+Welcome to my GitHub!
 This repo is like my "Life Notes" in code — a collection of things I’ve learned, tried, and figured out along the way.

 ## Packages